Video: Perspectives from South Africa

-In our kick-off session of the Global Conflict Transformation Series, we invite experts from South Africa to share their perspectives.
+Watch a video of our kick-off session of the Global Conflict Transformation Series for which we invited experts from South Africa to share their perspectives.

 The international actors’ landscape in conflict transformation and peacebuilding is changing and becoming increasingly multipolar.
 The Berghof Foundation aims to explore the implications of these developments for the work in our sector, by engaging with multiple pathways of doing conflict transformation and peacebuilding from across the world.